dchote/fartrippr/README.md

 # fartrippr
-quick and simple scripts to automate media backup
+quick and simple scripts to automate media backup.
+If you want an all-in-one process check out ARM (https://github.com/automatic-ripping-machine/automatic-ripping-machine).

 **Set up repos and install packages**